perdomofranklindev/dockerized-mogondb/mongo-replica-set/README_2.md

    - **DNS (Domain Name System)** translates human-readable hostnames (like `mongo1`) into IP addresses.
 This is crucial because MongoDB instances in a replica set need to communicate with each other using these addresses.
    - Using hostnames instead of IP addresses helps avoid issues if the IP addresses change.
 For example, if you restart a container or move it to a different network, the IP might change, but the hostname remains the same.
 2. **Localhost vs. Container Network**:
    - **Localhost** refers to the loopback network interface of your host machine.
-When you run MongoDB on your local machine, `localhost` works fine because it points to the same machine.
+When you run any app on your local machine, `localhost` works fine because it points to the same machine and therefore the local development app.
    - In a Docker environment, each container has its own network namespace.
 This means `localhost` inside a container refers to the container itself, not the host machine or other containers.
 Hence, you need to use the container’s hostname or IP address to connect to other containers.
 3. **Replica Set Communication**:
    - A replica set requires each MongoDB instance to recognize and communicate with the others.
 This is why you need to configure the `/etc/hosts` file or use a DNS service to resolve the hostnames to the correct IP addresses.